On this page:

 White pine blister rust (WPBR) quarantine

 WPBR is a serious disease of white pine, a major forest and economic species in Maine.
 WPBR weakens and kills infected trees and can prevent the regeneration of white pine in some forest areas.
 In addition to infecting white pine, WPBR also infects Ribes species (currants and gooseberries).
 Ribes spp. play an important role in the survival and spread of the disease.
 Infections of WPBR cannot be passed from pine tree to pine tree, but must infect a ribes plant to spread to pine.
-For this reason the sale, transportation and possession of Ribes spp. is illegal throughout most of Maine and the sale of Ribes nigrum (black currant) is illegal in the entire state of Maine.
+For this reason the sale, transportation and possession of Ribes spp. is illegal throughout most of Maine and the sale and planting of Ribes nigrum (black currant) is illegal in the entire state of Maine.
 Some Ribes spp. (including red currants) may be sold in extreme northern and eastern portions of Maine.

 More information on WPBR from the Maine Forest Service including a map of where some Ribes spp. may be planted.